Full API Documentation

 class MatPlotLibPlot(extra_matplotlib_settings=None, close_automatically=True, **kwargs)

-class NumberedList(items: list[Any], **kwargs)
+class NumberedList(items: List[Any], **kwargs)

 class PageContent